Info for Applicants

 The Research Leader in Education Award (RLE)

 The Research Leader in Education Award is a fully-funded, three-year programme of professional development for teachers on the RIS programme.
 This award has been designed by experts to optimise the skills that you have gained from your PhD and maximise the impact you have on the pupils that you teach.
+To help support you, you’ll have one day per week of protected time to work towards this – this is your RLE day.

 We have worked with sector-leading partners to establish this award, which will support you in your career progression and professional development, including developing as a leader of research in school.
 Upon successful completion of the award, you will have gained 30 Masters’ credits from Sheffield Hallam Institute of Education, as well as vital experience in leadership training to help you increase and develop your teaching skill set.